Conserving water is not just the job of the country’s government departments and provincial authorities.

 Each household can make a significant difference to both the quality and quantity of this most precious of resources by adopting simple conservation principles at home and in the workplace.

 Simple maintenance of dripping taps, for example, can make a huge difference to water usage over long periods of time.
+Worn washers and slow drips can waste up to 70 litres a day.

 Likewise, making sure appliances such as dishwashers and washing machines are full to capacity before using them and then selecting short economy cycles can significantly reduce water usage.